 If the student fails on the first attempt, the student has a second attempt to carry out after 24 hours.

-The result of the ODT is saved in the database of the platform.
+The result of the ODT is saved in the platform database.

 b) Fitness test – Beep test